c-huang-tty/backup.github.io/_posts/2021-01-07-blog-post-title-from-file-name.md

-## C++ Basics [02]: Passing References and Pointers
+## C++ Basics [02]: Passing and Returning References and Pointers

-Codes in this post can be found in [PassingReferencePointer.cpp](https://github.com/c-huang-tty/c-huang-tty.github.io/blob/main/code/cpp/ReferencePointer/PassingReferencePointer.cpp)
+Codes in this post can be found in [PassingReferencePointer.cpp](https://github.com/c-huang-tty/c-huang-tty.github.io/blob/main/code/cpp/ReferencePointer/PassingReferencePointer.cpp) and [ReturningReferencePointer.cpp](https://github.com/c-huang-tty/c-huang-tty.github.io/blob/main/code/cpp/ReferencePointer/ReturningReferencePointer.cpp).

 ### Passing Pointers to a Function
 If a pointer is passed to a function as a parameter and tried to be modified, we will find that the value of the pointer doesn't change outside of the function.
 This is because only a copy of the pointer is passed to the function.
 This is similar to any other objects like `int`.
 When we pass a `int` as a parameter to a function, its value outside of the function won't be changed, as its scope is within that function.
 The `cout` results of the following codes would be `1` and `1` respectively.